tchibatron/dbeaver/Mock-Data-Generation.md

         * Postal Code preset <sup>*</sup>
         * Price preset <sup>*</sup>
 * NULL values
-* FK - data from the related table according to the constraint
+* FK - data from the referenced table according to the constraint

 ***
-<sup>*</sup> These features are available i the DBeaver Enterprise Edition only.
+<sup>*</sup> These features are available in the [DBeaver Enterprise Edition](https://dbeaver.com/) only.